library(igraph)

 Preparing the data

 Import and format the network and covariate data into the appropriate structure.
-This includes creating adjacency matrices for networks over time and vectors or matrices for actor-level covariates.
-These are then converted intosienaDependent
+This includes creating adjacency matrices for networks observed over time and vectors or matrices for actor-level covariates.
+These are then converted into RSiena objects such assienaDependent,coCovar, orvarCovar.Specifying the model

 Analyze the estimated parameters to understand the underlying social processes.
-This involves examining effect directions, magnitudes, and statistical significance to interpret mechanisms of network change or co-evolution.
+This involves examining the direction, magnitude, and statistical significance of effects to interpret mechanisms of network change or co-evolution.

-We start by estimating a simple model specification that includes only two effects: an outdegree (density) term and a reciprocity term, capturing baseline tie propensity and mutual tie preference without incorporating more complex structural or covariate-based influences.
-In other words, we are not including any covariates, so the model is specified purely in terms of endogenous network dynamics.
+We begin by estimating a simple model specification that includes only two effects: an outdegree (density) effect and a reciprocity effect.
+These capture baseline tie propensity and the tendency toward mutual ties, without incorporating more complex structural or covariate-based influences.
+In other words, no covariates are included, and the model is specified purely in terms of endogenous network dynamics.

 # Convert array into RSiena dependent object